volcengine/mcp-server/server/mcp_server_cloudmonitor/src/README.md

 #### The most easily evoked Prompt example

 ```
-Query the metric data of a certain subspace under the cloud product
+Query the CpuTotal metric data of the Instance i-cnlfk3hz2nf95hjlz under the Instance subnamespace of the VCM_ECS product in the cn-beijing area in the recent 5 minutes.
 ```

 ## Adaptable platform